josra/josra.github.io/blog/_posts/2014-10-01-An-automated-git-branching-strategy.md

 The approach we use is _branchy_.

 By _branchy_ we mean that the underlying meta data that drives the model and describes the state and transitions is based purely on branches.
-This is done because Git is distributed and therfore relies on _clones_ for synchronizing and a clone is - exactly as the word describes; a _clone_ - a copy of something else.
+This is done because Git is distributed and therefore relies on _clones_ for synchronizing and a clone is - exactly as the word describes; a _clone_ - a copy of something else.

 Some technologies use different clones within the same repository to define different states or promotions.
 We believe that this approach defies the purpose of a clone entirely.
 Consequently we also believe that the states, promotions and transitions must be defined by metadate that can freely be synchronized between clones as branches.